OpenRefine/openrefine.org/blog/2024-10-30-openrefine-developer-role.md

 ## Work Environment & Reporting Structure

 This is a fully remote role with flexible working hours, allowing the developer to organize their time freely over the month.
+This role requires a self-motivated, independent approach, with minimal direct supervision.
 The OpenRefine Developer will primarily work with volunteers, including members of the Advisory Committee and most technical contributors.
 The OpenRefine community collaborates asynchronously through public forums and GitHub, accommodating the diverse time zones and work patterns of contributors.
 Occasional travel may be expected to attend relevant conferences and meetings, enabling valuable in-person engagement with the OpenRefine community and the broader open-source ecosystem.

+The developer will report to the Project Manager, who will provide guidance on project goals and prioritization.
+Additionally, the OpenRefine Advisory Committee will serve as a resource for the developer.
+This committee assists with the administrative aspects of the role in collaboration with Code for Science & Society Inc. Weekly check-ins with the Advisory Committee and Project Manager will give the OpenRefine Developer the chance to report back on their work, gain an understanding of OpenRefine’s broader objectives, and receive ongoing support as needed.

-The developer will report to the Project Manager, which will guide project goals and prioritization.
-For technical supervision and mentorship, the developer will collaborate closely with the OpenRefine Committer Group—comprising both volunteer contributors and paid contractors—to facilitate their integration with the codebase and OpenRefine’s development standards.
+For technical supervision and mentorship, the developer will work closely with the OpenRefine Committer Group, which consists of both volunteer contributors and paid contractors.
+This collaboration will help the developer integrate into the codebase and adhere to OpenRefine's development standards.
+The Committer Group is responsible for setting the project's technical roadmap and reviewing merge requests.

-This role requires a self-motivated, independent approach, with minimal direct supervision.
-Weekly check-ins with the Advisory Committee and Project Manager will provide alignment with OpenRefine’s broader objectives and ongoing support as needed.

 ## Skills

+Required:
 * **Java Proficiency**: As OpenRefine’s core codebase is Java, strong experience in Java is crucial.
 * **Web Development**: Familiarity with HTML, JavaScript, and CSS for front-end adjustments and minor feature development.
 * **Git and GitHub Expertise**: Proficient with Git for version control and GitHub workflows (pull request reviews, branch management, release workflows).